openharmony/docs/en/application-dev/reference/apis/js-apis-fileAccess.md

 access(sourceFileUri: string) : Promise&lt;boolean&gt;

-Checks whether a file or folder exists.
+Checks whether a file or  directory exists.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.FileManagement.UserFileService